fabferri/az-pattern/private-link-and-private-endpoint/private-link-high-availability-conf/README.md

 [![14]][14]

-As shown in the picture above the schedule is set to 10 minute (the syntax follow the cron syntax).
+As shown in the picture above the schedule is set to 10 seconds (the syntax follow the cron syntax).

 In the **run.ps1** paste the powershell script: